An algebraic theory of Lojasiewicz exponents

 \begin{theorem}[Piecewise fractional linearity of $1/L$] Assume that \begin{enumerate} \item for all $t\in[0,1]$ one has the finite candidate set hypothesis, as in \Cref{def:finite-candidates}, with respect to a fixed set $\mathcal V=\{v_1,\dots,v_N\}$; \item the path $t\mapsto (\abul(t),\bbul(t))$ is valuation-concave, in the sense of Definition~\ref{def:valuation-concave}, and $\beta_i(t)>0$. \end{enumerate} Then, there exists a finite subset $\Sigma\subset[0,1]$ such that, on every connected component $I\subset[0,1]\setminus\Sigma$, one can choose an index $j=j(I)\in\{1,\dots,N\}$ with

 In particular, $t\mapsto 1/L(t)$ is fractional linear (hence $C^\infty$) on each such $I$, and its second derivative has constant sign on $I$.
-Moreover, on a given component $I$ the restriction $t\mapsto 1/L(t)$ is affine if and only if the affine functions $\alpha_j$ and $\beta_j$ are proportional on $I$. \end{theorem}
+Moreover, on a given component $I$ the restriction $t\mapsto 1/L(t)$ is affine if and only if either $\alpha_j$ is constant on $I$ or the affine functions $\alpha_j$ and $\beta_j$ are proportional on $I$. \end{theorem}

 \begin{proof} For $1\le i<j\le N$ set

 By valuation-concavity, each $\alpha_\ell,\beta_\ell$ is affine in $t$, hence each $h_{ij}$ is a polynomial of degree at most $2$.
 Define